Answered By: Jeffrey Orrico Last Updated: Jan 24, 2019 Views: 115492

 - a maximum of 50 characters, counting letters, punctuation, and spaces between words;

 - flush left;

 - all uppercase letters;

 - at the top of the title page and all subsequent pages;

-- do not use your name to identify each page, since it will have to be removed if the manuscript receives masked review.
+- do not use your name to identify each page

 - I've got the 1st page numbered as 0 and my Header is established.
 Now how do I get out of it to start typing my docement?
 Also the font and size keeps changing from Times Roman 12 .
 Please help.